swedenconnect/credentials-support/README.md

 This library provide support for setting up a credential container for generating, storing and managing public and private key pairs.

-The primary use case for the credential container is when key pairs for user accounts are generated and maintained by an application and these keys are stored in a HSM slot.
-A typical such use case is when a signing service needs to generate a signing key that represents a signer, use that key for signing and then permanently deleting this key without the key ever leaving the HSM.
+The primary use case for the credential container is when key pairs for user accounts are generated and maintained by an application and these keys are generated and stored in a HSM slot.
+A typical such usage is when a signing service needs to generate a signing key for a document signer (user), and where this key is used to sign a document and then permanently deleted/destroyed without ever leaving the HSM.

+Such procedure is necessary for the highest level of confidence that the signing key is kept under so called "sole-control" in accordance with the eIDAS regulation, which ensures that the key can never be copied or used by any other process or person to sign any other document under another identity.

 Even though the HSM option is the primary use case, the credential container also supports software based or in memory key storage.